 Skip to main content

-Loading the data vector
+Loading an arbitrary 1D data vector

 job = haiqu.vector_loading(

-name="Data Loading Circuit", # Unique name
+name="Data Loading Circuit", # Name

 )

-job = haiqu.block_vector_loading(
+job = haiqu.mps_loading(

 )